benedettoscala/VR-Classroom-for-Community-Smells-Education/README.md

 ## Overview 🎓

 **VR Classroom for Community Smells Education** is a Unity-based project that leverages **VRChat** to create an interactive classroom environment.
-This virtual classroom is designed for experiments detailed in _The Good and the Bad of Teaching Social Debt and Community Smells Using Virtual Reality_, enhancing education through **3D avatars**, **animations**, and **community smell visualizations**. 🖥️
+This virtual classroom is designed for experiments detailed in "_The Good and the Bad of Teaching Social Debt and Community Smells Using Virtual Reality_" paper, enhancing education through **3D avatars**, **animations**, and **community smell visualizations**. 🖥️

 ## Features